MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/xrm-tooling/use-xrm-tooling-to-execute-web-request.md

 [!INCLUDE[cc-terminology](../includes/cc-terminology.md)]

-You can use the <xref:Microsoft.Xrm.Tooling.Connector.CrmServiceClient.ExecuteCrmWebRequest%2A?displayProperty=nameWithType> method to execute a web request against XRM web API.
+You can use the <xref:Microsoft.Xrm.Tooling.Connector.CrmServiceClient.ExecuteCrmWebRequest%2A?displayProperty=nameWithType> or <xref:Microsoft.PowerPlatform.Dataverse.Client.ServiceClient.ExecuteWebRequest%2A?displayProperty=nameWithType> methods to execute a web request against XRM web API.

 The following code sample demonstrates how you can execute a web request using `ExecuteCrmWebRequest` method.